 Better to Be on Top of Your Finances than Underneath A Loser

 Have you ever bought a hot stock because everyone else did without checking out whether it was right for you?
 Jumped into a business venture because the pitch was energizing and the upside exciting?
-Felt guilt or shame after putting out for something you didn’t really need (or even want for that matter)?
+Felt guilt or shame after putting out for something you didn’t really need (or even want, for that matter)?
 It’s easy to get caught up in the heat of the moment when emotions are driving the decision process and our brains are in park.
 Managing our emotions in the financial arena enables us to better manage our finances.
-Each chapter contains suggestions on how you keep emotions in check.
+Each chapter contains suggestions on how to keep your emotions in check.

 What gets you to your special place is unique to you.
 Sexually.
 Financially.
 You deserve the big O, baby.
 Read on!